rajan-bhateja/Tableau-Power-BI-Dashboards/README.md

-# Tableau-Power-BI-Dashboards
+This repository contains the dashboards created using Tableau or Microsoft Power BI.
-Containing datasets and dashboards using Tableau and Power BI
+The 'Datasets' folder contains the datasets used for creating the dashboards.